-The College of Health Professions (CHP), under the administration of Dean Ruth B. Welborn, is currently comprised of two schools, four academic departments, and two programs.
-In addition to the Department of Respiratory Care, the other departments include Communication Disorders (CDIS), Health Information Management (HIM), and Physical Therapy (PT).
-Along with the School of Health Administration, the School of Nursing, and the programs in Clinical Laboratory Science (CLS) and Radiation Therapy (RTT) complete the College.
+The College of Health Professions (CHP), under the administration of Dean Dr. Gary Sayed, is currently comprised of two schools, four academic departments, and two programs.
+In addition to the Department of Respiratory Care, the other departments include Communication Disorders (CDIS), Health Informatics & Information Management (HIM), and Physical Therapy (PT).
+Along with the School of Health Administration (HA), the St. David's School of Nursing (SON), and the programs in Clinical Laboratory Science (CLS) and Radiation Therapy (RTT) complete the College.

-The CHP also includes the CHP Academic Advising Center and three patient clinics: The Speech-Language-Hearing Clinic, the Physical Therapy Clinic, and the Texas State Sleep Center.
-To further its goals, the CHP has established a number of cooperating teaching sites and has more than 700 affiliations with hospitals and other healthcare facilities for student learning experiences.
+The CHP also included the CHP Academic Advising Center and three patient clinics: The Speech-Language-Hearing Clinic, the Physical Therapy Clinic, and the Ascension Seton Williamson Sleep Center at Texas State University.
+To further its goals, the CHP has established several cooperating teaching sites and has more than 700 affiliations with hospitals and other healthcare facilities for student learning experiences.